Frequently Asked Questions

 - Enter your up-to-date contact information.

-It should take about 2 hours to complete the in-person interview, consisting of a survey, health and cognitive assessments and DNA collection.
+It should take about 2 hours to complete the in-person interview, consisting of a survey, health and mental assessments, and DNA collection.
 Additionally, a Family Health History form (FHH) will be given to you after completing the in-person interview.
 You can fill out the FHH form at a time that is easy for you and return it to us using the prepaid return envelope.

 As a research participant, your participation is voluntary, your answers will be kept confidential, and you can refuse to answer any question you are not comfortable answering.

-No, participation in every portion of the Parent Study is completely voluntary.
+No, participation in every part of the Parent Study is your choice.
 Whether or not you choose to participate will have no negative impacts on you or your child.
 You can stop participating at any point during the study.

 To reach out to the Parent Study team with questions and to update your contact information, please visit the Contact Us page.